 - Baby’s inability to properly latch on to the mother’s breast

 - Failure to thrive (poor weight gain)

-- Inability to stimulate milk production through vigorous nursing, which results in a low milk supply and/or termination of breastfeeding
+- Inability to stimulate milk production through vigorous nursing, which results in low milk supply and/or termination of breastfeeding

 - Longer, more frequent feedings